MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

     ![Publish latest bot content](media/channel-publish-latest-content.png "Publish latest bot content")

-You can now test your bot by going to the web page where you [deployed your bot](publication-fundamentals-publish-channels.md).
-You'll see the bot start the conversation by automatically showing the updated greeting topic.
+You can now test your bot by going to the web page where you deployed your bot's custom canvas.
+You'll see the bot start the conversation by automatically showing the greeting topic.

 ### Create a new user topic